-The new business, separate within Ford and a first among automakers, evolves from the Ford+ plan for long-term growth announced May 26.
+The new business, separate within Ford, evolves from the Ford+ plan for long-term growth announced May 26.
 Ford+ is based on building always-on customer relationships.

-“We’re creating a one-stop shop to help those customers increase uptime and productivity while reducing complexity and the total cost of ownership,” said Ford CEO Jim Farley, in a press release.
+“We’re creating a one-stop shop to help those customers increase uptime and productivity while reducing complexity and the total cost of ownership,” said Ford CEO Jim Farley.

-A foundational strength of Ford Pro is the range of F-Series and Ranger trucks, as well as Transit, the world’s best-selling cargo van – and seamless upfitting of all of them.
+Ford Pro is focused on the range of F-Series and Ranger trucks, as well as Transit and the upfitting of all of them.
 Soon, Ford will start making high-volume electric vehicles, including the E-Transit later this year and the F-150 Lightning Pro in mid-2022, which Ford Pro will pair with commercially focused charging solutions.

 Ford Pro anticipates its growing capabilities and appeal to generate $45 billion in revenue from hardware and adjacent and new services by 2025 – up from $27 billion in 2019.
 In North America, Ford’s share of Class 1 through Class 7 full-size trucks and vans today exceeds 40%.
-In Europe, Ford has been the leading commercial vehicle brand for six consecutive years.
+In Europe, Ford has been the leading commercial vehicle brand for six consecutive years, according to the automaker.

 Redefining, Unlocking Commercial Customer Value

 Ford Pro, which will implement new services in phases, is aimed at helping commercial customers work better, with productive, durable and smart vehicles and connected services.